MLerik/Deep-Reinforcement-Learning/Navigation/report.md

 - Epsilon decay = 0.99

 ### Performance
 All the different implementations were compared.
 The best result (fastest reaching required 13+ point average) was achieved with the dueling DQN which reached the target after **239 Episodes**.
 In general we can observe that double DQN brings less improvement than the dueling architecture.
+What we observe is that the performance of the different approaches vary strongly on a trial by trial basis.
+This is to be expected as the algorithm with a stochastic gradient.
+Even though all algorithms will converge to the optimal policy, the stochastic gradients do not guarantee that the fastest path to the optimal strategy will be followed.
+Hence to habe good comparison between the different implementations one needs to guarantee that the same environmental steps are shown to all agents.
+This of course is not possible in our setting and thus a comparison needs to be done over many trials.
+This was not done in this project due to large computational time needed.

 The trained Networks can be found in the [/Nets folder](https://github.com/androiddeverik/Deep-Reinforcement-Learning/tree/master/Navigation/Nets).

 [image6]:https://github.com/androiddeverik/Deep-Reinforcement-Learning/blob/master/Navigation/figs/Training_Final.png